rancher/rio/docs/publicdomain-external-services.md

 For example:

-1. Setup a CNAME record from your domain to rio cluster domain.
-You should be able to see cluster domain when running `rio info`.
+1. Setup a CNAME record from your domain to the Rio cluster domain.
+You should be able to see the cluster domain when running `rio info`.

     myproduction.com -----> CNAME -------> xxxxxx.on-rio.io